Bake or Boil Sweet Potatoes for Casserole?

 Why the Cooking Method is Important

-How you cook your sweet potatoes directly affects the final outcome of your casserole:
+The way can you prepare your sweet potatoes impacts the final result of your meal:

 1. Flavor:

-1. Boiling can dilute the natural sweetness of sweet potatoes because they absorb water during cooking.
+1. Boiling may reduce sweetness from sweet potato as they absorb water when cooking.

 3. Texture:

-1. Boiled sweet potatoes become very soft and easy to mash but can turn mushy in your casserole.
+1. The sweet potatoes cooked in water become smooth and effortless to smash but they can become into mush in a casserole.

 3. Moisture Content:

-1. Boiling sweet potatoes adds excess water, which can make your casserole soggy.
+1. Boiling sweet potatoes creates extra water, making your dish soupy.

-2. Baking allows sweet potatoes to retain their natural moisture without becoming overly wet.
+2. Baking sweet potatoes helps them keep their natural moisture, without getting too wet.

 Boiling Sweet Potatoes: Pros and Cons